RedRaiderSports.com - Friday Night Lights: Where to find Texas Tech commits and targets this week

 Friday Night Lights: Where to find Texas Tech commits and targets this week

-High school football kicks off this week across the state of Texas.
-All Texas Tech commitments and top remaining targets will be in action this week with one goal on their minds: get to that state championship.
+High school football is gearing up for Week Two in Texas.
+All Texas Tech commitments and top remaining targets will be in action this week with some looking for their first winning streak of the year and others looking for that first victory..
 Here is a look at this week's schedule for where all the recruits will be playing.

 2019 Commitments